NancyFx/Nancy.Serialization.JsonNet/readme.md

 ## Usage

-Start of by installing the `Nancy.Serializers.JsonNet` nuget
+Start of by installing the `Nancy.Serialization.JsonNet` nuget

 When Nancy detects that the `JsonNetSerializer` and `JsonNetBodyDeserializer` types are available in the AppDomain, of your application, it will assume you want to use them, rather than the default ones.